CGhost1908/Video-Player/README.md

 # Video-Player
--> Upload "source" folder to your project.
+-> Upload "source" folder to src in your project.

 -> Add the following lines to App.js.